What are Office Politics?

-Virtually all organizations have a pyramid hierarchy.
+Virtually all organizations have a pyramid shaped hierarchy.
 This means there are fewer positions to be filled as one climbs up the ranks.
 Not everyone gets the promotion they’re after, as only a handful of executive positions are available.

 In investment banking, for example, you start your career as an analyst.
-This is when you will spend most of your time learning the ropes.
-Your main tasks will revolve around making analysis, creating presentation materials and even doing mundane, administrative tasks.
+This is when you spend most of your time learning the ropes.
+Your main tasks will revolve around making analysis, creating presentation materials, and even doing mundane, administrative tasks.
 If you’re considered a top performing analyst, you may receive an offer to stay for more years.

 VPs and MDs

 As we can see, it takes years to climb up the investment banking hierarchy.
-The chances of an analyst making it to MD level someday is small, considering there are more analysts than MDs working at any major bank.
+The chances of an analyst making it to MD level someday is small, considering there are many more analysts than MDs working at any major bank.
 The higher the role you’re trying to reach, the fiercer competition becomes.
-On average, it takes about 16+ years from being an analyst to becoming managing director in most major investment banks.
+On average, it takes about 16+ years to progress from being an analyst to becoming a managing director in most major investment banks.

 The culture in most investment banks, Big Four accounting firms, and major consulting firms is intense.
 They have a reputation for their cutthroat meritocracy.
 It definitely attracts the best and brightest business students from top universities, and frankly, everyone is replaceable, so we have to work hard.
 Even on the weekends, we are expected to work long hours.
 For a major investment bank, the hours spent on a weekly basis are somewhere between 80-110 hours.

-When there’s a co-worker who tries to underestimate us or make us look bad, we may harbor animosity towards that person and even try to retaliate.
+When there’s a co-worker who tries to make us look bad, we may harbor animosity towards that person and even try to retaliate.
 But we must be careful of losing our temper and professionalism.
 Trying to do something can also backfire.
 We won’t be able to change the person’s behavior this way.
 What we can do is to talk privately with that person and ask them why they acted in that manner.
 This is a far better approach because it will make that person reflect on their negative actions.

-Being good at politics in the workplace is knowing who the right people to speak to, handling public put-downs well, making your work relevant, increasing your visibility, and moving projects along.
-We need to make sure that (1) we understand the politics in our organization, (2) we devise a strategy about how to successfully navigate them, and (3) we constantly check in with ourselves.
+Being good at office politics in the workplace is knowing who the right people to speak to, handling public put-downs well, making your work relevant, increasing your visibility, and moving projects along.
+We need to make sure that (1) we understand the politics in our organization, (2) we devise a strategy of how to successfully navigate them, and (3) we constantly check in with ourselves.